ValentineCodes/eurocup-legends/README.md

 ```sh
 yarn test
 ```
-> In the same terminal, deploy contracts to Sepolia testnet
+> In the same terminal, deploy contracts

 Must set the enviromnent variables in hardhat as specified in `.env.example`